What Can I Do With a Degree in Leadership?

 Here are a few different C-suite executive positions you may be interested in exploring:

-While a leadership degree won’t secure you one of these highly coveted positions all on its own, it can certainly help you develop the necessary skill set.
+While an organizational leadership degree won’t secure you one of these highly coveted positions all on its own, it can certainly help you develop the necessary skill set.
 C-suite executives have an immense amount of responsibility.
-In turn, they are usually rewarded with generous salaries.
+In turn, job opportunities that call for executive leadership usually come with generous salaries.

 #2 Director of Operations